overload-development-community/olmod/README.txt

 - Custom team colors, by Tobias.

 - Disables use of audio for servers, by derhass.

+- Fixes jitteriness of network error correction, by derhass.

+- Controller ramping options, by luponix.

+- Death summary that shows what killed you, by Tobias.

+- Increased UI opacity while cloaked, by Tobias.

 How does it work
 ----------------